 Generally, in dry conditions, the extra rear wheels improve braking performance due to the increased contact with the road.
 However, dually trucks can be tougher to handle than single rear wheel trucks.
 This is especially true when there are wet, icy, or slick conditions, and these trucks do have an increased risk of hydroplaning.

 If your truck does hydroplane, don’t slam on the brakes or gas.
-Instead, keep your foot lightly on the gas, and try to steer straight ahead to dry road.
+Instead, Toyota of Cool Springs says to keep your foot lightly on the gas, and try to steer straight ahead to dry road.
 To help reduce the risk of hydroplaning, make sure the tires aren’t worn and that they do have the correct pressure.
-Other tips are to drive at slower speeds and in a lower gear.
+Some Other tips from SafeMotorist.com are to drive at slower speeds and in a lower gear.